MrBal/Python3/README.md

 - Hobbyists and enthusiasts interested in Python

 ## Prerequisites 📋
 No prior programming experience is required to start this course.
-However, a basic understanding of computer concepts and a passion for learning will be beneficial.
+However, a basic understanding of computer concepts and a passion for learning will be beneficial..

 ## How to Use This Tutorial Series 📖
 Each module of this tutorial series will cover a specific topic in Python 3 programming.
 You will find detailed explanations, code examples, and practical exercises to reinforce your learning.
 Feel free to work at your own pace and revisit previous modules whenever necessary.